plzm/rag-vector-agent-semantic-kernel/README.md

 > NOTE: For simplicity, we plan to provide credentials for an Azure SQL database to use during workshop, after which they will stop working.

 📣 You are also welcome to create your own resources and use them in the workshop.
 Since you are paying for them, you can decide when to decommission associated resources.
+See [Instructions for creating LLM Connection String](configure-llm.md)

 6. You can expect we will recommend you install additional tools and VS Code or Visual Studio extensions, NuGet packages, or code samples as part of the workshop experience.